 A traditional IRA is a tax-deferred retirement account.
 You can get a tax deduction for your contributions, and then you don’t have to pay taxes on the contributions or earnings until you make withdrawals.
 Keep in mind that while you’re never barred from contributing, whether contributions are tax-deductible might be limited if you or your spouse is covered by a workplace retirement plan or your income is too high.

-A Roth IRA and a traditional IRA share an annual contribution limit, which for 2024 is $7,000 for anyone under age 50 (up from $6,500 in 2023).
-In both 2024 and 2023, if you’re 50 or older, you can add an additional $1,000 as a catch-up contribution.
+A Roth IRA and a traditional IRA share an annual contribution limit, which for 2025 is $7,000 for anyone under age 50 (the same as 2024).
+In both 2025 and 2024, if you’re 50 or older, you can add an additional $1,000 as a catch-up contribution.

 With traditional IRAs, you must begin taking required minimum distributions once you reach age 73.
 That age threshold is set to increase to 75 in 2033.